Bank of America Merrill Lynch (BofAML) is proud to report on the success of its ongoing partnership with the Mother Child Education Foundation (AÇEV).

 Since its inception in 1993, AÇEV has been developing and implementing science-based education programmes for children, parents and women in need across the nation.
 In addition to education programmes and fieldwork, AÇEV organises activities to improve awareness and support.
 Fields of learning, emphasised as part of United Nation’s Global Development Goals, including the role of families in the development of future generations, social gender equality and lifelong learning are at the core of AÇEV’s work.
 The organisation continues its work with an ever-strengthening support network, tens of thousands of donors, nearly 1 million participants reached with the training sessions and 125,000 volunteer educators.

 At Bank of America Merrill Lynch, we’re guided by a common purpose to help make financial lives better, through the power of every connection.
 We’re delivering on this through responsible growth with a focus on our environmental, social and governance (ESG) leadership.
 ESG is embedded across our business and reflects how we help fuel the global economy, build trust and credibility, and represent a company that people want to work for, invest in and do business with.
 It’s demonstrated in the inclusive and supportive workplace we create for our employees, the responsible products and services we offer our clients, and the impact we make around the world in helping local economies thrive.
 An important part of this work is forming strong partnerships with not-for-profits and advocacy groups, such as community, consumer and environmental organisations, to bring together our collective networks and expertise to achieve greater impact.
-Learn more at about.bankofamerica.com, and connect with us on Twitter @BofAML.
+Connect with us on Twitter @BofAML.

 Reporters May Contact: